 The Costa de la Luz is a relatively undeveloped and unspoilt part of Spain although its popularity is growing as people catch on as to how good this coast is.

 The beaches are fantastic and prices, especially property prices, are lower than the built up Costa del Sol and to a lesser extent also the Costa Blanca.

-Much of the Costa de la Luz consists of protected national parks and areas so they will never be built upon and also so far the region has keep strict planning directives in place which means so far the resosrts of the Costa de la Luz have keep their original character.
+Much of the Costa de la Luz consists of protected national parks and areas so they will never be built upon and also so far the region has kept strict planning directives in place which means so far the resorts of the Costa de la Luz have kept their original character.

 Contrast this with the high-rise apartment blocks and hotels which line many parts of the Costa Blanca and Costa del Sol.

 One downside is that the Costa de la Luz is often very windy, although wind-surfers and kite-surfers are attracted here, especially to the resort of Tarifa, the wind can be off-putting and annoying when you are wanting to eat outside (al fresco) or sunbathe on the beach.

 The Costa de la Luz is an area of beautiful natural scenery, a real haven for nature and animal lovers.
 The Natural Park of Doñana with many rare wildlife species covers more than 100,000 hectares of land, spreading over the provinces of Huelva, Sevilla and Cádiz.

 The El Estrecho Nature Park is located at the point where the Atlantic Ocean and the Mediterranean Sea meet.
 Thousands of birds fly over this area each year on their migration to the warmer climates of Africa.